Let the wild and wonderful ‘locals’, the wildlife of Queensland's parks, surprise and delight you.

-The Outback is the place to see ‘Big Red’ kangaroos; and agile wallabies live on and around the beach at Cape Hillsborough.
-Iconic tree-kangaroos and a variety of possums can be spotted in the national parks of Tropical North Queensland.
+Our Outback Queensland parks are the place to see ‘Big Red’ kangaroos; and agile wallabies live on and around the beach at Cape Hillsborough National Park.
+Iconic tree-kangaroos and a variety of possums can be spotted in many of the national parks of Tropical North Queensland.

 Immerse yourself in a colourful carnival of fish, dolphins, dugongs and sea turtles which inhabit the waters of Queensland’s marine parks.
 Snorkelling and diving are the best ways to enjoy the ever-changing show.

 Some of our iconic wildlife is potentially dangerous so admire from a safe distance.
-Wongari (dingoes) are often spotted on K’gari (Fraser Island), cassowaries call Tropical North Queensland home and estuarine crocodiles live in many of the national parks in the regions of Townsville, Whitsundays and the Tropical North.
-Remember to be dingo-safe, be cass-o-wary and be crocwise.
+Wongari (dingoes) are often spotted on K’gari (formerly Fraser Island), cassowaries call Tropical North Queensland home and estuarine crocodiles live in many of the national parks in the regions of Townsville, Whitsundays and the Tropical North.
+Remember to be dingo-safe, be CassoWARY and Crocwise.

 For your own safety, and for the safety of our wildlife, please read how to be wildlife aware.